katebamar-lgtm/OMF-LEACH-WSN/README.md

 Code and data supporting:

-> Kateb Hachemi Amar, A., Benbrik, N., Bouazdia, R., Tahraoui, M. A., & Belmadani, A.
+> Kateb Hachemi Amar, A., Tahraoui, M. A., & Belmadani, A.
 > *Optimization by Morphological Filters for Multi-Objective Cluster-Head Selection in
 > Wireless Sensor Networks.*